 In our Seven Tips for Employee Tracking in your Business, we discussed different ways to limit access to doors in your business.
 In that post, we discussed lock hardware that controls and tracks access to certain doors.
 Many business owners want this security, but do not choose the right commercial lock equipment for it up front.
 This means that many companies pay for door hardware that gets changed out shortly after installation.
 Knowing where you want to track access, and how, can save you from this fate.
 We offer both mechanical and electronic solutions for employee tracking within a business.

 The keypad lock pictured, for example, allows you to print an audit trail by connecting it to a hand-held printer.
-Decide in advance which doors might need this type of protection.
+Decide in advance which doors might need this type of additional security.
 Planning for this now could prevent you from buying two sets of lock equipment for those doors: one set of levers installed by a contractor, then the keypad locks that you replace them with shortly thereafter.
 If you wish to install electronic means of employee tracking, or electronic lock hardware connected to an intercom system, you should also plan in advance.
 Let’s look at making sure you install the right commercial lock equipment for these types of situations.

 Will You Need Electronic Lock Hardware?